 Helping your child manage their diabetes may seem cumbersome at first.
 However, over time it becomes a regular part of you and your child’s daily routine.
 If managed properly, diabetes should not keep your child from having a normal, happy, and successful life.

-There are two main types of diabetes that affect children.
+Two main types of diabetes affect children.
 Type 1 more commonly develops during childhood.
 Type 2 typically occurs in adults over age 40 who are overweight or obese.
 However, as child obesity rates rise, so do instances of Type 2 diabetes in children and young adults.

 When you have Type 1 diabetes, your body is not able to produce enough insulin.
 This makes it impossible for the body to properly metabolize glucose, and so it builds up in the blood.
 This leads to too high blood sugar levels, which causes the these main symptoms of diabetes: